RELATIONS & PERSONNEL MANAGEMENT

 The questionnaire to be used shall be carefully administered

-the purpose of this study.
-The sampling shall be done
+selected, for the purpose of this study.
+The sampling

-randomly such that the respondents shall cut across
+shall be done randomly such that the respondents shall

-the different departments in the bank.
-This could to
+cut across the different departments in the bank.
+This

-some extent give a basis for generalisation.
-The data,
+could to some extent give a basis for generalisation.

-which would be collected from the questionnaire, will
+The data, which would be collected from the questionnaire,

-be analysed using the simple percentage method and chi-square,
+will be analysed using the simple percentage method

-goodness of fit.
-This would make the analysis of the
+and chi-square, goodness of fit.
+This would make the

 Secondary data shall also be collected from research

-reports, CBN Monthly reports, First Bank Annual Reports
+reports, CBN Monthly reports, First Bank of Nigeria

 SCOPE OF THE STUDY